lh3/lv89/README.md

 papers also described additional algorithms (for example, Myers (1986) gave a linear-space algorithm to find base alignment, inspired by Hirschberg (1975);
 Landau and Vishkin (1989) introduced suffix trees to speed up search).
-Nonetheless, these papers are more often remembered as the first batches of papers on the *O*(*nd*) algorithm.
+Nonetheless, these papers are more often remembered as the first batch of papers on the *O*(*nd*) algorithm.

-[Edlib][edlib] implements Myers' [bit-parallel algorithm][myers-bit].
+[Edlib][edlib] implements Myers' [bit-parallel algorithm][myers-bit] published in 1999.
 The basic bit-parallel algorithm is *O*(*mn*/*w*) in time, where *w* is the number of bits in an integer.
 This algorithm is easy to implement.
 The full algorithm has an *O*(*nd*/*w*) expected (not worse-case) time complexity.
 Implementing